Sales strategies examples: 15+ field-proven tactics that work right away

 Here's how to apply this strategy: Define your minimum.
 If you're making cold calls, say, "I'll call 200 companies this week before I evaluate the strategy."
 Not 20, not 50.
 Keep a precise record of your numbers: calls, contacts, qualified leads, appointments.
 Only after 500-1000 calls do you know whether your approach is working.

-Example 2: The surprise visit: How transport agents attract new customers
+Example 2: The surprise visit: How transport brokers attract new customers

 The exact procedure: In advance, he researches the companies in his region that regularly have to ship goods.
-Then he goes there without registration.
-His pitch is simple: “I'm in the area right now and thought I'd briefly introduce myself.
-I help companies like yours reduce their transportation costs.”
+Then he goes there without an appointment.
+His pitch is simple: "I'm in the area right now and thought I'd briefly introduce myself.
+I help companies like yours reduce their transportation costs."

 The results: His success rate is significantly higher than that of cold calls or emails.
-Why Because no one expects it and they immediately show that they are prepared to spend money on potential customers.
+Why?
+Because no one expects it and he immediately shows that he is prepared to put in effort for potential customers.

-Why it works: Personal presence is breaking through the digital mass.
+Why it works: Personal presence breaks through the digital noise.
 You show initiative and commitment before business is even discussed.
-It's also harder for people to get rid of you when you're standing in front of them.
+It's also harder for people to brush you off when you're standing in front of them.

 Here's how to apply this strategy: Make a list of the top 50 companies in your region that might need your product.
-Plan routes: Which 5-8 companies are close to each other?
-Prepare a 30-second pitch that makes you curious instead of trying to sell right away Important: Go ahead with no expectation of a deal.
-The aim is to make an appointment first.
+Plan routes: which 5-8 companies are close to each other?
+Prepare a 30-second pitch that sparks curiosity instead of trying to sell right away.
+Important: go without any expectation of closing a deal.
+The aim first is to secure a meeting.

-Example 3: Overcoming Telephone Anxiety (Advice from a Sales Manager)
+Example 3: Overcoming phone anxiety (Advice from a sales manager)

 The situation: James Thomas, Head of Outbound Sales at a software company, observes the biggest problem new sellers have: "Phone fear.
 Many new sales reps have a natural resistance to cold calling."

-The exact procedure: His advice is pragmatic: “Ask an experienced colleague, read books, and then: PICK UP THE PHONE!
-Practice makes perfect for prospecting and cold calling.”
-It lets new employees listen to experienced colleagues first, then call together, then alone, but with immediate feedback.
+The exact procedure: His advice is pragmatic: "Ask an experienced colleague, read books, and then: PICK UP THE PHONE!
+Practice makes perfect for prospecting and cold calling."
+He lets new employees listen to experienced colleagues first, then call together, then alone — but with immediate feedback.

-The results: Teams that use this structured approach have a 60% higher cold calling success rate than those that “throw new employees in the deep water.”
+The results: Teams that use this structured approach have a 60% higher cold calling success rate than those that throw new employees in at the deep end.

 Why it works: Phone anxiety is normal but surmountable.
-The trick is not to increase anxiety through avoidance, but to reduce it through controlled exposure.
+The trick is not to reinforce anxiety through avoidance, but to reduce it through controlled exposure.

-Here's how to apply this strategy: If you're new to cold calling: Start with 5 calls a day to companies that are guaranteed not to be your target customers.
-Practice starting a conversation without pressure.
+Here's how to apply this strategy: If you're new to cold calling: start with 5 calls a day to companies that are guaranteed not to be your target customers.
+Practise opening a conversation without pressure.
 Increase by 2-3 calls every day.
-After two weeks, you're calling real target customers, but the anxiety is gone because calling has become routine.
+After two weeks, you're calling real target customers — but the anxiety is gone because calling has become routine.

 Example 4: The feedback trap; How Wax & Wick made 5,000 dollars in one day